baenimus/safecoinbot/README.md

 Enable a simple discord bot via client.
 The bot should be running with a blockchain explorer but for the moment it uses a exported json file from the client command getmininginfo, it requieres a daemon node with a client available.
 This tutorial assumes /safecoin is a wallet folder with inner daemon and client.

-Ssh with your linux VPS and follow this instructions:
+ssh with your linux VPS and follow this instructions:

 ## Pre-requisites